evalle012006/alfarm/QUICKSTART.md

 ```

 **Admin login fails?**
+- The placeholder admin in schema.sql has an invalid hash - you MUST run `node scripts/generate-admin-hash.js`
-- Verify admin user was created in database
+- Verify you inserted the generated admin user into the database
-- Check password hash was generated correctly
+- Check that `.env.local` is configured correctly
 - Ensure database connection works
+- Check browser console for error messages

 ## 📚 Need More Help?